aasmc/KafkaTaskManager/README.md

 # Kafka Task Manager

+Educational project created with the goal of learning Kafka Connect with Debezium.

+For now, user can create/update/delete/get Task from TaskManager microservice.
+At the same time TaskManager microservice saves CRUD events to a separate table used by Debezium as a source of messages for Kafka.
+When a row changes in the events table, a message is sent to the Kafka topic events.public.events.

+HistoryManager microservice tracks all events by listening to the Kafka topic and saves the events to its database.

+## TBD
+1. Let user retrieve history of task changes.
+2. Validate task intersection (only one task at a time is allowed)
+3. Add different types of tasks: Epic, SubTask
+4. Create a gateway with all endpoints

 ## Preparing the environment:
 To prepare the environment, go to the **docker** folder and execute:
 ```bash